If you have a dog who displays aggressive behavior, such as being territorial and guarding possessions or even people, it can be problematic.

 Teach Your Dog a Quiet Command

-If your dog barks whenever a threat is sensed, teach a command for being quiet.
+If your dog barks whenever a threat is sensed, teach a command to be quiet.
 Begin in a peaceful indoor environment, and then over time, you can add more distractions as your dog gets better at calming himself down on command.

 You want the cue to bring your dog to a relaxed emotional state.